TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

 where gradient is denoted by $g_{nd}$ and $D$ is feature dimension of each channel (\textit{e.g.}~$D=H \times W$ of height $H$ and width $W$).
 We obtain the Fisher potential $P$ for a whole layer by summing $\Delta_{o}$ for all activation channels as: $P = \sum_{o}\Delta_{o}$.

 Having established the importance of channels in each layer, we define a new multi-objective metric $s$ that jointly captures importance, memory footprint and computational cost:

 where $\norm{W_{i}}$ and $M_{i}$ represent the number of parameters and multiply-accumulate (MAC) operations of the $i$-th layer and are normalised by the respective maximum values $\underset{l \in \mathcal{L}}{\max}(\norm{W_{l}})$ and $\underset{l \in \mathcal{L}}{\max}(M_{l})$ across all layers $\mathcal{L}$ of the model.
-This multi-objective metric enables \sysname\ to rank different layers and prioritise the ones with higher Fisher potential per parameter and per MAC during layer selection.
-Further, as \sysname\ obtains multi-objective metric efficiently by running backpropagation \textit{only once} for each target dataset, \sysname\ effectively alleviates the burdens of running the computationally heavy search processes a few thousand times.
+This multi-objective metric enables \sysname\ to rank different layers and prioritise the ones with higher Fisher potential per parameter and per MAC during layer~selection.
+Further, since \sysname\ can obtain multi-objective metric efficiently by calculating the Fisher potential \textit{only once} for each target dataset as detailed below, \sysname\ effectively alleviates the burdens of running the computationally heavy search processes \textit{a few thousand times}.

-\textbf{Dynamic Layer/Channel Selection.} We now present our \textit{dynamic layer/channel selection} scheme, the second component of our task-adaptive sparse update, that runs at the online learning stage (\textit{i.e.}~deployment and meta-testing phase).
+\textbf{Dynamic Layer/Channel Selection.} We now present our \textit{dynamic layer/channel selection} scheme, the second component of our task-adaptive sparse update, that runs at the \textit{online} learning stage (\textit{i.e.}~deployment and meta-testing phase).
 Concretely, with reference to Algorithm~\ref{alg:dynamic_selection}, when a new on-device task needs to be learned (\textit{e.g.}~a new user or dataset), the sparse-update policy is modified to match its properties (lines 1-4).
 Contrary to the existing layer/channel selection approaches that remain fixed across tasks, our method is based on the key insight that different features/channels can play a more important role depending on the target dataset/task/user.
-As shown in \S\ref{subsec:ablation_study}, effectively tailoring the layer/channel selection to each task leads to superior accuracy compared to the pre-determined, static layer selection scheme of \textit{SparseUpdate}, while further minimising system overheads.
+As shown in Sec.~\ref{subsec:ablation_study}, effectively tailoring the layer/channel selection to each task leads to superior accuracy compared to the pre-determined, static layer selection scheme of \textit{SparseUpdate}, while further minimising system overheads.